 The J. Harvie Wilkinson, Jr. Lecture is named in memory of Virginia banker J. Harvie Wilkinson, Jr., and takes place every year in October.

 The bus trips are a great way to learn more about the fabulous history of Virginia (and sometimes even beyond).
 The trips always provide a nice lunch and the wonderful company of fellow VHS members.
 “See You on the Bus” is a fun and educational way to spend the day!

 See You On the Bus

-During the spring and fall, the VHS offers our members monthly bus trips to historic sites and museums.
-Our day-long bus trips leave Richmond in the morning and travel to places such a Washington, D.C., Charlottesville, art museums, private homes, and many more exciting locations across the commonwealth.
-You will be lead by VHS staff members and experienced tour guides, who will not only inform you about history but also make sure you have fun.
+The VHS offers our members monthly bus trips to historic sites and museums.
+Our day-long bus trips leave Richmond in the morning and travel to places such as Washington, D.C., Charlottesville, art museums, private homes, and many more exciting locations across the commonwealth.
+You will be led by VHS staff members and experienced tour guides, who will not only inform you about history but also make sure you have fun.
 Lunches and snacks are provided on each trip.
-View the 2015 "See You On the Bus" schedule.

 Louisville has Derby Day.
 London has Royal Ascot.
 And Richmond has Garden Party Day.

 For more than sixty years, our annual Garden Party has been a highlight of the calendar year for VHS members.
 This annual event takes place at Virginia House from 4 to 6 p.m. on the last Saturday of April.
 Members and their guests are free to spend the afternoon enjoying the spring flowers, delicious refreshments, and lively conversation in the gardens.
 Learn more about Garden Party.

 As a way of thanking our loyal members, the VHS holds a yearly members appreciation reception.
 During this after-hours event, members have the museum to themselves and are free to explore the galleries or mingle with VHS staff and other members.